justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code provides more clarity as it clearly suggests what the object is about.

-### Tip #19

-👍 Do organize namespaces with a clearly defined structure.
+### Do organize namespaces with a clearly defined structure.
 Generally namespaces should reflect the folder hierarchy within a project.
 Take a look at the followinng example:

 ```
 namespace ProjectName.App.Web